fedeoliv/saga-coordinator-java/README.md

 - Java JDK 8 or later
 - Maven 3.0 or later
-- Confluent Kafka + Schema Registry services running.
+- Confluent Kafka + Zookeper + Schema Registry services running.
 If you want to run locally as Docker containers, follow the instructions [here](https://hub.docker.com/r/confluent/kafka).
 - Redis instance running.
 If you want to run locally as Docker container, follow the instructions [here](https://hub.docker.com/_/redis/).
 - MongoDB instance running.
 If you want to run locally as Docker container, follow the instructions [here](https://hub.docker.com/_/mongo).